Vote now to help us win award

 The maximum number of riders for any session is 22 so please let COG know if you will be at the training session.

-There are also BMX sessions for boys and girls under 10 years of age from 3pm to 5pm on Saturdays places should be reserved by emailing COG.
+There are also BMX sessions for boys and girls aged 10 to 16 years from 1pm to 3pm and for six to 10 year olds from 3pm to 5pm on Saturdays places should be reserved by emailing COG.

 On Fridays from 9am to 10:30am there are BMXercise sessions for women who want to try or take up BMX biking.
 The first session is free and then the cost is £3 per session.
 It's a great way to meet like-minded women, as well as getting fit, and having fun in a friendly environment!